 A Bria solution enables your teams to take their business number with them, regardless of where they are and which device they are using, and also provides additional tools to easily share a presentation on their screen, and meet face to face on video calls, and even transfer files within a chat.

-6. Check in with direct reports or managers regularly
+How to work from home tip 6: Check in with direct reports or managers regularly

 Just because you aren't in the same office doesn't mean you can't be present with one another.
 Maintaining a good corporate culture is all about checking in often.
 This is a great way to show support and encourage accountability.
 This can be done through email, team messaging, and voice and video conferencing.